Google-TechX/software-development-studio/codelabs/05b-wiki-milestone-2/index.md

-To submit your document, press `File > Download > PDF` in Google Docs.
+To submit your document, press `File &gt; Download &gt; PDF` in Google Docs.
 Upload the PDF to your Cloud Console, and commit it as `FormattingDesignDoc.pdf` in your wiki repository.
 Push the commit to GitLab to submit.

 ## Requirements